-- Crews are expected to register between 08:00 and 10 minutes after the last race of the day on Friday 16th July and 08:00 and 11:00 on Saturday 17th July to confirm their entry.
+- Crews are expected to register between 08:00 and 10 minutes after the last race of the day on Friday 24th June and 08:00 and 10:00 on Saturday 25th June to confirm their entry.
 This can be done by a crew representative. - A provisional timetable will be published on the website.
 Competitors are expected to monitor the timetable and be ready for changes, which may also happen on the day.
-A WhatsApp group will be set up for club contacts to notify competitors of any changes. - There is only one planned event where there are heats (OCIx) please check the timetable for proposed timings.
+A WhatsApp group will be set up for club contacts to notify competitors of any changes. - There are several events where there are heats please check the timetable for proposed timings.
 The provisional progression system will be published on the website the week after entries close.